rileyuy/CCAPDEV-2T21-MP/README.md

 ## How to set up the server
 1. Install dependencies by running `npm install`
-2. Change the username and password of the database user found in
+2. Change the username and password of the database user found in the dbURI link. (sample photo below)
 username: arren
 password: j6Eg3-sJgundeqD